Public Service Recruitment Programs

 - Specialized Recruitment Programs: A number of recruitment programs are open to graduates in addition to current students.
 Many of these opportunities are offered through various departments across the government.
 See the list of all programs and their details on the Special Recruitment Programs webpage.

-You can also visit the Public Service Jobs website to find out what job opportunities are currently available in the Public Service!
+You can also visit the Government of Canada Jobs website to find out what job opportunities are currently available in the Public Service!

 Different government departments may require you to complete specific testing according to the position you are applying for and the level it falls into: administrative, officer, or management.
 Keep in mind, the testing may occur at any point throughout the hiring process.
 Here you may find the different government tests by level along with sample test questions for each.’